LupeyGambles/proxzy/README.md

-modified proxies to bypass goguardian block
+Modified proxies to bypass goguardian block

+One Method:
 Download locally then run with internet disabled enable anticlose to bypass goguardian